 - Formats: The Library collects a broad spectrum of information resources in a variety of formats, including print and electronic resources.
 The primary criterion for selecting any item is its relevance to SF State’s curriculum and teaching mission.
-A criterion in evaluating information resources is accessibility.
-As such, we typically purchase materials in electronic format, and we also select closed captioned multimedia formats whenever possible.
-It should be noted that the Library does not select nor is responsible for materials available at SF State’s Audio-Visual Services division of Academic Technology.
+Another criterion in evaluating information resources is accessibility.
+As such, we typically purchase materials in electronic format, and we also select closed-captioned multimedia formats whenever possible.
+It should be noted that the Library does not select and is not responsible for materials available from SF State’s Audio-Visual Services division of Academic Technology.
 Whenever possible, the Library prefers acquiring electronic resources via offerings through the CSU’s Systemwide Electronic Information Resources (SEIR) office.

 - Language Coverage: The preferred language for most materials in the collection is English.
 Materials in languages other than English are included when they specifically support the curriculum of the University.
 This includes programs under the Department of Modern Languages and Literatures and other programs that necessitate the use of materials in languages other than English.

 - Purchase Requests: The Library welcomes suggestions of materials to acquire and include in the collection.
 All suggestions are subject to review by the appropriate Library Liaison prior to acquisition, and preference is given to material that supports the curriculum and is recommended by students and faculty, the Library’s primary users.
-Requests and suggestions for serials (journals, databases, etc.) and other recurring expenses are also reviewed by the Collection Development Coordinator or the Collection Development Advisory Group prior to approval and purchase.
-Suggestions can be made using the Suggest a Book Purchase form.
-SF State Faculty may also request media purchases.
+Requests and suggestions for serials (journals, databases, etc.) and other recurring expenses are also reviewed by the Collection Development Coordinator or the Collection Strategies Working Group prior to approval and purchase.
+Suggestions can be made using the Suggest a New Library Resource form.
+SF State faculty may also request media purchases.

 Collection Evaluation & Assessment

-- Collection Coverage: As a state university offering mostly bachelor and master degrees, the collection focuses on supporting these programs, with more comprehensive coverage for doctoral programs when budgetary considerations permit.
+- Collection Coverage: As a state university offering mostly bachelor's and master's degrees, the collection focuses on supporting these programs, with more comprehensive coverage for doctoral programs when budgetary considerations permit.